 The number and quality of Trailhead amenities for water trails will likely depend upon the location of the Trailhead.
-For example, a Trailhead located in a traditional city marina or may include large areas for parking, restrooms, showers, and an ADA-accessible kayak launch, whereas a Trailhead located along the Ausable River may only have a small path from which paddlers can access the water.
+For example, a Trailhead located in the city marina may include large areas for parking, restrooms, showers, and an ADA-accessible kayak launch, whereas a Trailhead located at a lake-side park may only have a small path from which paddlers can access the water.
 One of the most important Water Trailhead amenities is parking.
 Whenever possible, parking should be in close proximity to the point of water access.
 In addition, parking lots should be able to accommodate large trailers and equipment.